 When we ask newlyweds to think back on what they wanted most for their big day — and we’ve interviewed hundreds of them over the years — the most common response is, “For it not to feel like a wedding!”
 But in a monsoon of flower crowns and macaroon towers, how do you see beyond the usual tropes and actually pull off a non-cookie-cutter affair?
 For the answer, we’ve decided to interrogate the cool couples whose weddings we would actually want to steal — right down to the tiger-shaped cake toppers.

 Here, we talked to Annie Greengard, a program officer at the JPB Foundation, and Emory Lee, the senior vice-president of business development at Insight Civil Engineering.
-After meeting online, the couple considered having their June 2018 wedding in Emory’s birthplace of Hawaii, but instead stayed closer to their current home in Brooklyn, bringing in Hawaiian-inspired touches like a sunset-colored flower wall and a matte gold ring textured like a sandy beach.
+After meeting online, the couple considered having their June 2019 wedding in Emory’s former home of Hawaii, but instead stayed closer to their current home in Brooklyn, bringing in Hawaiian-inspired touches like a sunset-colored flower wall and a matte gold ring textured like a sandy beach.

 Emory: We purposefully picked the beginning of Pride Month for the wedding, joking that we were kicking off Pride.
 That’s why I loved our planner, Modern Rebel, because they said, “Okay, let’s plan your ‘love party.’”
 They are very on top of the vernacular, like gender-neutral pronouns.

 Annie: Emory proposed to me first in New York, nearly four years after we first met on OKCupid.
 The ring is by Claire Kinder, and it’s a band that comes to an interesting geometric point.
 A few weeks later we went to Hawaii, to this special beach where Emory surfed when living there before coming to New York.
 I proposed there with a matte gold ring by Luana Coonen that’s designed to have a texture like the sands of that beach.
 We thought of doing a destination wedding in Hawaii.